Skip to content

 5.1 Assess the Current State

 • Who are the trusted advisors?
+(High W, High C: the benchmark)

 • Who is technically strong but emotionally flat?
+(Lower W, High C: knowledgeable but alienating to risk-averse buyers)

-5.2 Train Using Realistic Simulations
+5.2 Coach Using Realistic Simulations

-• Information clarity
+• Information clarity and structural logic

 5.3 Verify and Track Progress

-• Detect improvement over time
+• Detect improvement over time with objective, comparable data

-• Ensure consistent messaging across teams
+• Ensure consistent messaging and behavioral standards across distributed teams

-6. Further Practical Examples
+6. Warmth & Competence Across Industries: Practical Examples

 Healthcare